projekt-scope/scope-data-service/README.md

 - [x] Directly export Revit information into the Fuseki database

+## Acknowledgments

+The code development is done within the German research project SCOPE (www.projekt-scope.de), funded by the Federal Ministry for Economic Affairs and Energy.

 ## Contact persons

 - Christian Nothstein +49 711 7883 8978